ErsaGunTosun/astro-map/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to Space Atlas, please follow these steps:
+If you'd like to contribute to Astro Map, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.